pcfens/puppet-filebeat/README.md

   - `multiline`: [Hash] Options that control how Filebeat handles log messages that span multiple lines.
     [See above](#multiline-logs). (default: {})

-#### Define: `filebeat::processor`

-Installs a configuration file for a processor.

-Be sure to read the [processor configuration details](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-processors.html) to fully understand what these parameters do.

-**Parameters for `filebeat::processor`**
-  - `ensure`: The ensure parameter on the prospector configuration file. (default: present)
-  - `priority`: [Integer] Used to help alpha-numerically sort the processor files in the config dir location. (default: 10)
-  - `processor_name`: [String] The name of the processor. (default: $name)
-  - `params`: [Hash] The key-value pairs to pass to the processor as parameters.
-Not required on all processors, review documentation for more details. (default: undef)
-  - `when`: Optional[Hash] Run this processor on any event that matches these conditions.
-Populates the `when` option. (default: undef)

 ## Limitations
 This module doesn't load the [elasticsearch index template](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html#filebeat-template) into elasticsearch (required when shipping directly to elasticsearch).